Weight Loss Calculator

 - Hips: measure your hips at the widest point below your waist, while keeping your feet together for an accurate measurement.

-You can use both centimeters and inches to record the measurement, since our body fat calculator supports both units.
+You can use both centimeters and inches to record the measurement, since our software supports both units.
 Accuracy to the nearest half inch or within 1 cm should be sufficient.

 It is recommended that you wear minimal clothing during the measurement.
 It is also recommended to have your measures taken by an assistant, since if you are taking them yourself you will not be fully relaxed and may be twisting your body and skewing the results.

-It is advisable to consult your physician and/or a certified nutritionist before you undertake any significant alteration of your daily diet.
-While using our weight loss / daily calorie intake calculator can be a first step in such a process, it is a tool based on statistical models derived from population averages and cannot, for obvious reasons, account for your personal health history, diet history, body specifics, and other factors which might influence the choice of optimal diet for you.
+It is advisable to consult your physician and/or a certified nutritionist before you undertake any significant alteration of your daily diet such as introducing a caloric deficit.
+While using our tool can be a first step in such a process, it is a tool based on statistical models derived from population averages and cannot, for obvious reasons, account for your personal health history, diet history, body specifics, and other factors which might influence the choice of optimal diet for you.

 Cite this calculator & page